garrett-laroy-johnson/poetic-machines-teaching-materials/src/saic/mfa5010/schedule.md

 ## 11/01/24 Week 10

+Glissant, Eduardo.
+Poetics of Relation, ["Generalization"](https://monoskop.org/images/2/23/Glissant_Edouard_Poetics_of_Relation.pdf).
+University of Michigan Press, 2009.

 Deleuze, Gilles and Felix Guattari. "[From Chaos to Brain](https://transversalinflections.wordpress.com/wp-content/uploads/2015/04/deleuze-3207-what_is_philosophy-fenomenologie-van-schilderkunst.pdf)" in What is Philosophy?
 1991.

 Young, Eugene B. Et al. ["Chaos", "Chaosmosis", and "Chaosophy"](/assets/pdf/dictionary.pdf) in the Deleuze and Guattari Dictionary.
 2013.

+## 11/08/24 Week 11

+[instructor out of town]

+## 11/15/24 Week 12

 Guattari, Felix. ["Schizoid Chaosmosis"](https://monoskop.org/images/2/24/Guattari_Felix_Chaosmosis_An_Ethico-Aesthetic_Paradigm.pdf) in Chaosmosis: An Ethico-Aesthetic Paradigm.
 1992.

-## 11/08/24 Week 11

 Dodds, Joseph.
 Psychoanalysis and Ecology at the Edge of Chaos: Complexity Theory, Deleuze, Guattari and Psychoanalysis for a Climate in Crisis.
 2012.

-Grosz, Elizabeth.
-"Chaos.
-Cosmos, Territory, Architecture" in Chaos, Territory, Art: Deleuze and the Framing of the Earth.
-2008.

-## 11/15/24 Week 12

-Munster, Anna.
-An Aesthetia of Networks: Conjunctive Experience in Art and Technology.
-2013.

-Parisi, Luciana.
-Contagious Architectures: Computation, Aesthetics, and Space.
-2022. [selections forthcoming]

 ## 11/22/24 Week 13